opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_read_replica_v3.md

 * `region` - (Optional) Specifies the region of the replica instance.
 Changing this parameter will create a new resource.

+* `public_ips` - (Optional) Specifies floating IP to be assigned to the instance.
+  This should be a list with single element only.

 * `volume` - Specifies the volume information.
 Structure is documented below.

 The `volume` block supports: